plan-systems/design-docs/README.md

 - Relationship and organization management and visualization (CRM)
 - A [pluggable](PLAN-API-Documentation.md#Primary-Interfaces) architecture designed to support modification and flexibility.

 PLAN’s architecture brings all these parts together into a unified, _integrated_, visual interface.
-The design principles of PLAN center around making information highly interoperable and extensible, inspired by how HTTP originated as a step towards interoperability and compatibility.
+The design principles of PLAN center around making information highly interoperable and extensible, inspired by how Tim Berners-Lee created HTTP in the name of interoperability.
 PLAN is freely available through the GNU General Public License ([GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)).

 PLAN is designed and intended for:
 - Community organizations